Foreign Key Column in Angular Grid Component

 Use edit template in foreign key column

 The Syncfusion Grid provides support for using an edit template in a foreign key column.
-By default, a dropdown component is used for editing foreign key column.
+By default, a dropdown component is used for editing foreign key columns.
 However, you can render a different component for editing by using the column.edit property.
-Here’s an example that demonstrates how to use an edit template in a foreign key column:

-In this example, an AutoComplete component is rendered as the edit template for the “EmployeeID” foreign key column.
-The dataSource property of the AutoComplete component is set to the employees data, and the fields property is configured to display the “FirstName” field as the value.
+In the following example, an AutoComplete component is rendered as the edit template for the EmployeeID foreign key column.
+The dataSource property of the AutoComplete component is set to the employees data, and the fields property is configured to display the FirstName field as the value.

 import { NgModule } from '@angular/core'